Cuprate/cuprate/books/architecture/src/rpc/types/base-types.md

 ```
 This is [`rpc_response_base`](https://github.com/monero-project/monero/blob/cc73fe71162d564ffda8e549b79a350bca53c454/src/rpc/core_rpc_server_commands_defs.h#L101-L112) in `monerod`, and [`ResponseBase`](https://doc.cuprate.org/cuprate_rpc_types/base/struct.ResponseBase.html) in Cuprate.

-These types are [flattened](https://serde.rs/field-attrs.html#flatten) into types, i.e. the fields
+These types are [flattened](https://serde.rs/field-attrs.html#flatten) into other types, i.e. the fields
 from these base types are injected into the given type.
-For example, [`get_block_count`](https://www.getmonero.org/resources/developer-guides/daemon-rpc.html#get_block_count)'s response type is defined like such in Cuprate:
+For example, [`get_block_count`](https://www.getmonero.org/resources/developer-guides/daemon-rpc.html#get_block_count)'s response type is defined [like such in Cuprate](https://doc.cuprate.org/cuprate_rpc_types/json/struct.GetBlockCountResponse.html):
 ```rust
 struct GetBlockCountResponse {
 	// The fields of this `base` type are directly